 The patients were made to believe the placebo pills were the migraine pills, and their bodies managed to heal as much as taking the authentic medications.

-It prompted researchers and doctors to consider the mind-body connection as a cause for the placebo effect, but the evidence needs to be more substantial to prove how this works firmly.
+It prompted researchers and doctors to consider the mind-body connection as a cause for the placebo effect, but the evidence needs to be more substantial to prove how this works.

-Since homeopathy works thanks to the placebo effect, we are also still determining how and if it works.
+Since homeopathy seems to work based on the placebo effect, the issue remains in determining how it works.

-The mind-body connection suggests that even when the placebo has no physical effect on the body, our mind believes that it does, thus inducing the body to produce the physical reactions that eventually heal the symptoms.
-In other words, our brain thinks the meds work, so our body somehow finds a way to make it work without medicinal aid.
-Faith and willpower cure the disease, not the medicine.
+The mind-body connection suggests that even when the placebo has no physical effect on the body, our mind believes it does, thus inducing the body to produce the physical reactions that eventually heal the disease.

-There are two possible psychological explanations for this:
+There are two possible psychological explanations for this phenomenon:

 – Classical conditioning